 Maintaining a legitimate existent government will help remaining Ukrainian forces to keep their cohesion and reform a defensive front in western Ukraine.
-It may be possible to defend Lviv, but even if that proves untenable, the Ukrainian army can The United States and European countries should help prepare a defense of the Carpathians.
-This involves building infrastructure including ammunition depots and hardened command complexes to support a defending army and tactical fortifications to block the passes through the Carpathians.
+It may be possible to defend Lviv, but even if that proves untenable, the Ukrainian army can sustain resistance by taking advantage of extreme geography.
+Most of Ukraine consists of a flat plain, volves building infrastructure including ammunition depots and hardened command complexes to support a defending army and tactical fortifications to block the passes through the Carpathians.
 The work can be done by Ukrainian workers, but some experts will be needed to properly design and oversee the work.
 Any Western experts should be contractors instead of serving soldiers.

 If strongly fortified, the Carpathians are a formidable barrier.
 Twice in the twentieth century, the Carpathians frustrated victorious Russian or Soviet Armies-first in 1914-1915 and again in 1944.
-In 1914 and 1915, the leaders of Tsarist Russia's army, which had inflicted crushing losses on the outnumbered Austro-Hungarian army, found to their dismay that even outnumbered and previously demoralized troops were capable of successfully stopping them from breaking through the Carpathians.
-In 1944, despite Soviet air superiority, German and Hungarian forces held the Dukla Pass against a Red Army force that outnumbered them 3.7:1 for over fifty days and inflicted an estimated sixty-five thousand casualties on the eventual victors.
-Soviet forces ultimately forced their way across the Carpathians but had to rely on forces moving through Romania to overrun Hungary, lengthening Germany's resistance on the eastern front.
+In 1914 and 1915, the leaders of Tsarist Russia's army, which had inflicted crushing losses on the outnumbered Austro-Hungarian army, found to their dismay that even outnumbered and previously demoralized troops were capable of successfully stopping them from breaking through the Carpathians.29 In 1944, despite Soviet air superiority, German and Hungarian forces held the Dukla Pass against a Red Army force that outnumbered them 3.7:1 for over fifty days and inflicted an estimated sixty-five thousand casualties on the eventual victors.
+Soviet forces ultimately forced their way across the Carpathians but had to rely on forces moving through Romania to overrun Hungary, lengthening Germany's resistance on the eastern front.30

 The use of extreme geography to shelter outnumbered armies and beleaguered governments is an ancient tactic.
 In 878, Alfred the Great used the Somerset marshes as a base of operations that allowed his outnumbered army to survive in the face of superior Danish forces.
-His tactic proved critical in laying the foundations of English nationhood.
-Both the Chinese Communist Party (CCP) and the Kuomintang (KMT) survived annihilation at each other's hands by taking advantage of extreme geography.
-When KMT forces defeat the CCP in Jiangxi in 1934, it began the Long March to Yan'an, a mountainous region in the north.
+His tactic proved critical in laying the foundations of English nationhood.31 Both the Chinese Communist Party (CCP) and the Kuomintang (KMT) survived annihilation at each other's hands by taking advantage of extreme geography.
+When KMT forces defeated the CCP in Jiangxi in 1934, it began the Long March to Yan'an, a mountainous region in the north.
 Then, when the CCP defeated the KMT's armies in 1949, Chiang Kai-Shek ordered a retreat to Formosa (Taiwan), which took advantage of the Formosa Strait to delay any PLA attack.
-The retreat ultimately saved the Republic of China as a state.
-Finally, during World War II, the Swiss military used the threat of retreating to a well-provisioned fortress belt in the Alps to deter Adolf Hitler from invading Switzerland after the fall of France.
+The retreat ultimately saved the Republic of China as a state.32 Finally, during World War II, the Swiss military used the threat of retreating to a well-provisioned fortress belt in the Alps to deter Adolf Hitler from invading Switzerland after the fall of France.33